komquest/komquest.github.io/CyberSec/Notes/Linux/Z_Universal_Cheatsheets/default_passwords.md

-## A very small list of passwords to try if you are not brute forcing anything
+## A very small list of passwords to try if you are not brute forcing anything (initial recon)

 ```
 admin admin123